LucasGallone/RDSExpert-Plugin/README.md

 4 - Restart your TEF webserver.
 <br>
 <br>
-5 - Access your webserver's configuration panel by using the admin account, click "Plugins" and select "RDSExpert by Lucas Gallone [v1.0]" in the plugins list, then save the changes.
+5 - Access your webserver's configuration panel by using the admin account, click "Plugins" and select "RDSExpert by Lucas Gallone" in the plugins list, then save the changes.
 <br>
 <br>
 You should see the RDSExpert plugin appearing on your webserver now.
 Click on it and enjoy!